FOLLOW US :

 There are some restrictions on this deduction.
 The alimony, during any given year, must exceed 2% of the receiving spouse’s adjusted gross income (AGI).
 If the attorney’s services include any tax counseling, the attorney must prepare separate legal bills for the deductible and non-deductible charges.

-The spouse who receives alimony can deduct legal expenses related to pursuing alimony, but the paying spouse can include alimony as an above-the-line deduction on their tax return as long as the alimony is under a divorce decree or legal separation agreement, not made on a voluntary basis, and in the form of a money order, check, or cash.
+The spouse who receives alimony can deduct legal expenses related to pursuing alimony, but the paying spouse can include alimony as an above-the-line deduction on their tax return as long as:

 Just keep in mind you can’t claim miscellaneous deductions (including legal fees) if you are subject to the alternative minimum tax, a supplemental income tax imposed on certain people, corporations, trusts, and estates.